WenxinZhou/conquer/README.md

 # Conquer
-Convolution Smoothed Quantile Regression

-## Description

-This package applies a convolution-based smoothing approach to fit linear quantile regression models.
-This method, which we refer to as conquer, turns the non-differentiable check loss into a twice-differentiable, convex and locally strongly convex surrogate, which admits a fast and scalable Barzilai-Borwein gradient-based algorithm to perform optimization, and multiplier bootstrap for statistical inference.
+This package (in python) applies a convolution smoothing approach to fit linear quantile regression models.
+We refer this method as conquer.
+Normal-based and (multiplier) bootstrap confidence intervals for all slope coefficients are constructed.
+The Barzilai-Borwein gradient descent algorithm, initialized at a Huberized expectile regression estimate, is used to compute conquer estimators.
+This algorithm is scalable to very large-scale datasets.

 ## Reference